 Request Free Consultation

-Why Choose Us?
+Why Choose Drake Injury Lawyers?

-In addition to Alabama’s extensive regulations governing the use of trucks, trailers and semi trailers, the federal government’s Federal Motor Carrier Safety Administration provides extensive requirements that apply to trucks used in interstate commerce.
-Among the many subjects of regulation, the FMCSA sets out minimum standards for:
+In addition to Alabama’s extensive regulations governing the use of trucks, trailers and semi-trailers, the U.S. government’s Federal Motor Carrier Safety Administration (FMCSA) provides extensive requirements that apply to trucks used in interstate commerce.

 • Vehicle safety and maintenance